ikotarid/Terminus/README.md

 ***Scikit-image*** open-source image processing library for Python programming language.

 To install this Pyhton library, open OSGEO4W Shell.
-Then, copy-paste and execute these two lines as shown in image.
+Then, copy-paste and execute the following two lines as shown in image.

 - [x] py3_env